m0xpd/encore/README.md

 You will find full details of the two printed circuit boards (in files for the Eagle Layout Editor) [here](https://github.com/m0xpd/encore/tree/main/PCBs) and a Kicad project defining a front panel [here](https://github.com/m0xpd/encore/tree/main/FrontPanel).

+**Specifications**

+encore! is 12HP wide and extends 38mm behind the front panel (when a standard power header is included).

+encore! draws 36.5 mA from the +12V supply and 12.5 mA from the -12V supply.